 Such a foreign entity is likely to be subject to reporting requirements outside of Australia and may well be reporting that trade under foreign reporting rules applicable to it.
-Such a report will however not ordinarily be designated or tagged as being a transaction reportable under the Rules and as such will not comply with the requirements of the Exemption.
-A foreign entity is only required to designate or tag a trade as being reportable under the Rules, if it is making use of the alternative reporting exemption under the Rules and reports transactions initially reportable under the Rules to a foreign prescribed trade repository (so it is reporting trades reportable in Australia under the Rules to a trade repository outside of Australia).
+Such a report will however not necessarily be designated or tagged as being a transaction reportable under the Rules and as such will not be able to make the necessary representation and will not qualify as a reporting counterparty for the purposes of the Regulations.

+It may potentially not be tagged for the following reasons.
+Firstly some entities experience practical difficulties with tagging and in some instances cannot designate or tag on a practical level.
+Secondly, a foreign entity is only required to designate or tag a trade if it is making use of the alternative reporting exemption under the Rules and reports transactions initially reportable under the Rules to a foreign prescribed trade repository.
+In those instances where it is not required to report the trade under the Rules and it reports under different rules of another jurisdictions, those trades are not usually designated or tagged as being reportable in Australia.